A 7-year-old girl disappeared in 2019. Police say they learned about it last week.

-“I know people are going to say, ‘Well, here it is 2021, almost 2022, and nobody’s seen this young girl since late of October 2019.
+“I know people are going to say: ‘Well, here it is 2021, almost 2022, and nobody’s seen this young girl since late of October 2019.
 So what’s happened in the last two years?’
 Fair question,” Aldenberg told reporters last week.
 “That’s why I’m here today.
-Because we need assistance, we need help and we don’t have many answers to many questions that we have.”
+Because we need assistance, we need help, and we don’t have many answers to many questions that we have.”

 Manchester is offering a $2,500 reward for information leading to Harmony’s recovery, and police are accepting tips at 603-203-6060.
 Local business executives are offering an additional $10,000 reward.

 Police over the weekend visited a home on the city’s west side, where Aldenberg said Harmony was once seen.
-The address’s current homeowner is unrelated to the case, he said.
+The current homeowner is unrelated to the case, he said.

 Aldenberg shared few other details about Harmony’s vanishing, including the circumstances of officers’ home visit in 2019.
 Police have spoken with some of her family members since she was reported missing and “despite doing so, are concerned for the whereabouts of her,” Aldenberg said Friday.
 He said Harmony was last enrolled in school in Massachusetts.